leograba/lava-tests/README.md

 - [Flash resize](https://github.com/leograba/lava-tests/blob/master/apalis_imx6/flash_resize.yaml): not working.
 Must wait until boot from flash is available.
 Must review for UBI based modules.
 - [Hdparm](https://github.com/leograba/lava-tests/blob/master/apalis_imx6/hdparm.yaml): image tested does not have hdparm.
 Script works on Apalis iMX6.
 Benchmark acceptable range has to be reviewed.
 Must remove UBI based modules.

+### Dev scripts

+- [Bench threshold generator](https://github.com/leograba/lava-tests/blob/master/dev_scripts/threshold-generator/bench-threshold-generator.sh): Script that generates files with variables to be sourced in a benchmark script, such as flags or benchmark lower and upper limits.
+Files are generated for each module, e.g. Apalis iMX6 and each file contais variables for all SKUs, e.g. Apalis iMX6D 1GB.

 ### ToDo and tips

 - Update the scripts to use */proc/device-tree/toradex,product-id* to identify the module type.